TomaszCieslak4/TomaszCieslak4/README.md

         ❗ Many projects are private for the time being
     </li>
     <li align="left">
-        🔥 Collaborating on an online video editor as a Developer
+        🔥 Enjoy collaborating on side projects and working with new people!
     </li>
     <li align="left">
         📚 Working hard on Software, Web Development and Database skills
     </li>
     <li align="left">
-        💬 Need to reach me? <a href = "mailto: t.cieslak@mail.utoronto.ca">Email</a> me or send a <a href="https://www.linkedin.com/in/tomaszcieslak4/">message</a> on LinkedIn
+        💬 Need to reach me? <a href = "mailto: tcieslakmail@gmail.com">Email</a> me or send a <a href="https://www.linkedin.com/in/tomaszcieslak4/">message</a> on LinkedIn
     </li>
     <li align="left">
         😄 Fun Fact: Created a Google chrome extension that resizes webcam overlays on BB-Collaborate